Seapunk: Hair and makeup

 Seapunks often dye their hair, and sometimes facial hair, with varying shades of turquoise, lilac, and sea blue.
 The seapunk styling was appropriated by several mainstream popular music and hip hop artists during the 2010s, most notably Kreayshawn, Nicki Minaj, Soulja Boy, Taylor Swift, Katy Perry, Lady Gaga, Azealia Banks, Rihanna, and Frank Ocean.

 Seapunk digital imagery and use of social networking media

 Images featuring neon flashing colors and rotating geometric shapes floating above oceans of brilliant blue or green water are found on the pages tagged with a #Seapunk hashtag on Tumblr.
 Seapunk digital imagery draws largely from 1990s 3D net art.
 The aforementioned imagery has given rise to other internet-based subgenres consisting of similar themes, such as slimepunk and icepunk.

 Rapper Azealia Banks used seapunk imagery in her "Atlantis" music video in 2012.
 Singer Rihanna was influenced by seapunk in her "Diamonds" performance on Saturday Night Live in 2012.

-Elements of seapunk imagery were claimed to have influenced designers such as Versace and Cartiergod's "Ocean Gang".
+Elements of seapunk imagery were claimed to have influenced designers such as Versace and Givenchy.